adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Necessary packages

 Here are the packages we will use for this demonstration.
-We also use a few other packages for data manipulation <d-cite key="bouchet-valatDataFramesjlFlexibleFast2023"></d-cite> and visualization <d-cite key="danischMakiejlFlexibleHighperformance2021"></d-cite>.

 - [SparseConnectivityTracer.jl](https://github.com/adrhill/SparseConnectivityTracer.jl) <d-cite key="hillSparseConnectivityTracerjl2024"></d-cite>: Sparsity pattern detection with operator overloading.
 - [SparseMatrixColorings.jl](https://github.com/gdalle/SparseMatrixColorings.jl) <d-cite key="dalleGdalleSparseMatrixColoringsjlV04102024"></d-cite>: Greedy algorithms for colorings, decompression utilities.